 Use artificial light

 Another option is to invest in external artificial lighting.
 I advise getting a portable LED panel.
 These are not expensive and will work wonders.
-Something like the Meike S150 will work perfectly, featuring 150 dimmable LED lights, an internal battery, a power display, and a phone mount in the back.

 An external light gives the user more freedom.
 One can remove the phone from the mount and have the light bounce off a wall.
 These also come with diffusers, which will make light softer.
 There is a learning curve, but it will make a huge difference in light quality.